the following one has no translational issues:

 Explanation

-The name of the student 戴隋同 (Dài Suí Tóng) sounds like 帶水桶 (dài shuǐtǒng), which means “bring a water bucket”.
+The name of the student 戴隋同 (Dài Suí Tóng) sounds like 帶水桶 (dài shuǐtǒng), which means “bring a water bucket”.other jokes are based on the pattern of reading characters in china, such as the following:

 Pinyin